Hanover, Massachusetts: Education

 Hanover operates its own school system for the town's approximately 2,700 students.
 There are three elementary schools, the Cedar, Center and Sylvester Elementary Schools.
-The Center School, and Cedar School serves students from pre-kindergarten through second grade.
-The former fourth through 6th grade serving Sylvester school is now used for public services.
-The Hanover Middle School serves students from fifth through eighth grade while also having great community engagement, and Hanover High School serves students from ninth through twelfth grade.
-Hanover High's teams are nicknamed the Hawks (previously the Indians) and their colors are blue and gold.
+The Cedar School serves students from pre-kindergarten through first grade, while the Center School serves students from second grade through fourth grade.
+The former fourth through 6th grade Sylvester school is now used for public services.
+The Hanover Middle School serves students from fifth through eighth grade, and Hanover High School serves students from ninth through twelfth grade.
+Hanover's teams are nicknamed the Hawks (previously the Indians) and their colors are blue and gold.
 Hanover competes in the Patriot League, and their chief rival is Norwell.
 Hanover finished building its new high school in 2012; the graduating class of that year was the first to graduate from the school and the second class to graduate on the new turf field.
 Hanover High School has also been known to have an outstanding graduation rate and expertise in preparing students for further academic fields.

 Hanover is also the home of the South Shore Vocational Technical High School, which is located near the Hanover/Norwell shared village of Assinippi and serves the vocational needs of the surrounding communities.
-There are no private schools in the town; there are, however, schools in the surrounding communities.
+There are no private schools in the town; there are, however, private schools in the surrounding communities.
 The nearest colleges are Massasoit Community College in Brockton, and Bridgewater State University.
 The Cardinal Cushing Centers, a Catholic facility for intellectually and developmentally challenged individuals located on Washington Street, also has educational facilities.